 They may be angry at the situation or sensitive about a particular topic.
 Maybe it’s an area they’ve never been challenged in.
 Maybe it’s holy ground.
 Maybe they’ve been slighted in the past and they’re carrying baggage.
 There are so many reasons someone may lose their cool in a negotiation.
 Always ask, ask, ask, until they’ve said their last word.

 Why is getting to the root of emotions important for moving forward?
 How should you handle your emotions in a negotiation?
+How do you de-escalate your counterpart’s anger?
 Listen to episode #175 of the Negotiations Ninja podcast to learn more about the flipside.